julietrinh1/AI-Wargame/README.md

 # AI-Wargame
-In this game a human can play with another human via manual entry.
-The game will begin with asking for the maximum time for a move to be made and the maximum moves to be done before the game declares a winner.
+In this game there are four play modes:
+ - human vs human
+ - human vs ai
+ - ai vs human
+ - ai vs ai
+ <br/>Bedore the game begins, it will prompt users to choose a play mode, the maximum time for a turn, the maximum number of turns, a heuristic if an ai-player is playing, a search algorithm for the ai-player to use, and a depth for the search the ai-player will use.
  <br/>Players can do the following actions:
  - movement
  - attack